-The Gifted and Talented Education Program supports Goal 1 of Vision 2018: Fulfilling the Promise of Preparation by providing comprehensive programming in Grades K-12 with a focus on talent development, enabling students to launch their own talent trajectories as they discover and build upon their individual strengths and interests.
+The Gifted and Talented Education Program supports comprehensive programming in Grades K-12 with a focus on talent development, enabling students to launch their own talent trajectories as they discover and build upon their individual strengths and interests.
 The middle school Gifted and Talented (G/T) Education Program promotes student engagement through enrichment, rigorous coursework, and opportunities to solve real-world problems and to conduct original research.